PULP gathers and stores the information of all authors in compliance with the Protection of Personal Information Act 4 of 2013 (POPIA).

 - Authors retain copyright.

 - PULP is an open-access publisher.
-All books are made available on the PULP website under the CC BY licence.
+All books and journals are made available on the PULP website under the CC BY licence.

 - The CC BY licence allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
 Credit must be given to the creator.
 You can read more about this licence here: https://creativecommons.org/about/cclicenses/